We continue our new Ramadan series by our Tarbiyah Editor Sh Ali Hammuda, called ‘Sacred Truths’.

-2) Allah has promised those who practice Islam inwardly and outwardly a pleasant life
+2) Allah has promised those who practice Islam inwardly and outwardly a

 In no era in history has the means of comfort and welfare ever been so within reach like they are today.
 Never has the knowledge of the world’s complex mysteries and the ability of subduing nature’s unfriendly elements ever been attained like it has today.
 Despite these remarkable achievements and in spite of possessing all the means for a better life, the goal of a pleasant life and feeling of mental peace has never drifted further away like it has today.

 When one thinks of New Zealand, what’s likely to come to mind is beautiful nature -mountains and magnificent landscapes, vast, empty and endless.
 But for years it has been struggling with high rates of depression and suicide.
 A new report by UNICEF contains a shocking statistic – New Zealand has by far the highest youth suicide rate in the developed world.

 The 21st century has taught us how to fly in the air like birds and how to swim in the oceans like fish, but how to walk as happy and content individuals, they still do not know.
 Yet when this person sits down to work it out, where is the problem, he can’t pinpoint the problem.
 Today, we will pinpoint the problem with utmost honesty.